Zoneomics Logo

 a.

+Minor defects.
 Minor defects in any notice shall not impair the notice or invalidate proceedings pursuant to the notice if a bona fide attempt has been made to comply with applicable notice requirements.
 Minor defects in notice shall be limited to errors in a legal description or typographical or grammatical errors that do not impede communication of the notice to affected parties.
-If questions arise at the hearing regarding the adequacy of notice, the decision-making body shall make a formal finding as to whether there was substantial compliance with the notice requirements of this Ordinance.
-Failure of a party to receive written notice wherein delivery was attempted shall not invalidate subsequent action.

 b.